Words on the Page

 Tomorrow: Marketing Approach

-5 Thoughts to “Your Online Business Planning Session: Part Three”
+5 responses to “Your Online Business Planning Session: Part Three”

 Devon just defined what should be everyone's ideal client.
 No matter the industry, a sense of humor is important.
 Why?
 When problems arise, it's easier to deal with someone who can find humor in the situation than with someone who gets angry or frustrated when things don't go perfectly.